How Is Materialise Becoming Greener? Through ISO 14001

 We’re also producing a lot of plastics, but we do it in the best possible way.
-3D printing is inherently a very good technique to make products because you use a lot less material.
-And by consuming less plastic as a raw material, you can then save on weight which, for example in aerospace applications, can lead to a reduction in fuel use.
+3D printing is a very good technique to make products because you use a lot less material.
+And by consuming less plastic as a raw material, you can then save on weight, which, in aerospace applications, for instance, can lead to a reduction in fuel use.
 You can also produce only the parts that you need at the time that you need them.
-So that means that you save on storage space, and you save on unused parts that have to be scrapped afterwards, because it turns out you didn’t need them in the first place.
-You can print locally – put your machine at the place where it will be used, which is what we do on the medical side.
-We do not print any guides in Belgium that are destined for the US market – we print them directly in the US so we save on the transportation costs and plane weight.
+So that means that you save on storage space and unused parts that have to be scrapped afterward because it turns out you didn’t need them in the first place.
+You can print locally — put your machine at the place where it will be used, which is what we do on the medical side.
+We do not print any guides in Belgium that are destined for the US market — we print them directly in the US, so we save on transportation costs and plane weight.

 What other things are you thinking about under this framework?

-When we built our newest building in Leuven we already had ISO 14001 in place and it helped to ensure that during that project we asked a lot of questions, like how the lighting would be done and how the air conditioning would be organized.
-And how we could ensure that there would be tanks to collect rainwater, and that that rainwater could be used to flush the toilets.
+When we built our newest building in Leuven we already had ISO 14001 in place and it helped to ensure that we asked a lot of questions during that project, like how the lighting would be done and how the air conditioning would be organized.
+And how we could ensure that there would be tanks to collect rainwater and use that rainwater to flush the toilets.
 So these are all things that were already in our minds before construction began.

 The rooftops of all of our buildings at HQ are covered with solar panels.
 We’ve also been looking into the possibility of constructing a windmill which would cover quite a substantial amount of the energy that we need.
 Unfortunately, that is not going to be possible because we are really in a bad location for this — we’re too close to the railroad line, too close to the airport, so it would interfere with all kinds of radar systems.
 But we’re hoping to find another way that we can really make our energy consumption even greener.

 All of these things have really been thought about.
-Not everything has been realized yet, but again the ISO system makes it possible to really implement and monitor all these kind of actions.
+Not everything has been realized yet, but again the ISO system makes it possible to really implement and monitor all these kinds of actions.

 What types of things would you like to do in the future to reduce Materialise’s environmental impact?